Krigo-Liu/coop_notes/AI/DeepReinforcementLearning/Notes on Deep Reinforcement Learning.md

    off-policy: Sampling policy and learning policy is different!
 - target policy $\pi(a|s)$: evaluate value function $V^\pi(s)$ or $Q^\pi(s,a)$
 - Behavior policy $\mu(a|s)$: collect data $\{s_t,a_t,r_t, s_{t+1},...,s_{T-1},a_{T-1},r_{T-1},s_T,a_T,r_T \}～\mu$

-- why:
+3.  why off-policy:
   - Balance exploration and exploitation
   - Learning policy by observing human beings or other agents
   - Experience from reusing old policies
   - Learn the optimal policy when following the policy used in exploration
   - Learn multiple policies when following one policy in exploration
-  - An example of MSR research in Cambridge
+  - An example of MSR research in Cambridge.
+Collective Noise Contrastive Estimation for Policy Transfer Learning.
+AAAI 2016

 ### 4.1 Estimating value function